l1rak/my-app/README.md

 ## Time Spent

 The test took a total of 12 hours to complete.
 The biggest challenges were fetching the cities and using the material UI library to render the pre-built components.
 When clicking on the countries name the page doesn't redirect correctly but if you enter the page again it will show the information.
-I managed to show the countries flag image but couldn't manage to show the information about the continent or the cities befcause I had problems with getting the response back so probably the problem is in the parameters because I think the logic on defining the routes is correct.
+I managed to show the countries flag image but couldn't manage to show the information about the continent or the cities befcause I had problems with getting the response back where I think the problem is in the parameters because I think the logic on defining the routes is correct.
+I was testing the routes on postman and they were working correctly but I had issues with getting responses on the page.
+The components can be found on /src components.

 ## Contributors